Inclusion Projects

 St Ives Rotary St Ives

-Rotary offer generous support to the Schools’ work with local young people.
+Rotary supports the Schools’ work with local young people in the projects Kids Art Club and Porthmeor Art Collective.
 Part of the proceeds raised by the annual artist postcard sale held during the September Festival is donated to the School.
-This supports our Sunday Art Club as well as other creative programmes for local young people.

 See here how we keep your children safe with our Safeguarding Policy.